 It’s time to return Australia to its secular roots.
 As former High Court judge and RSA Patron Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
 We must safeguard and protect it, for it can come under threat in contemporary Australia.”

 Australians deserve a liberal, pluralistic and secular Australia.

-Government policies should be based on evidence, reason and compassion, not religious beliefs.
+Government policies should be based on inquiry, evidence, and reason, not religious beliefs.
 Everyone should be free to follow their own religious or non-religious worldview, provided that doing so does not harm or unnecessarily restrict others.